 Step 2: Split and List Assets

-Tally “Current Assets” like cash, AR, inventory and “Non-current” assets like property, software, and listing separately so the source is clear.
+Tally “Current Assets” like cash, AR, and inventory and “Non-current” assets like property, and software, and listed separately so the source is clear.
 Together, these represent your total assets.

 Step 3: Split and List Liabilities